aiven/devportal/docs/products/opensearch/howto/sample-dataset.rst

 Get data mapping with Python
 ----------------------------
-When we sent the data to OpenSearch cluster on :ref:`load the data with Python <load-data-with-python>`, no data structure was specified.
-This is possible because OpenSearch uses **dynamic mapping** to automatically add the fields to their type mapping.

-Use ``get_mapping`` method with the index name as the argument to check the mapping definition of your data.
+When no data structure is specified, which is our case as shown on :ref:`load the data with Python <load-data-with-python>`, OpenSearch uses dynamic mapping to automatically detect the fields.
+To check the mapping definition of your data, OpenSearch client provides a function called ``get_mapping`` as shown:

 .. code:: python

-    from pprint import pprint
+    import pprint

     INDEX_NAME = 'epicurious-recipes'
     mapping_data = os_client.indices.get_mapping(INDEX_NAME)